 - Enchanted Table Read – This featurette is probably the best on the collection because it’s one of the most unique.
 It’s common for films to have a table read, where they bring together the entire cast to read through the script before principal photography begins.
 But this table read was particularly exceptional in the fact that all the musical numbers were accompanied by dancers (and even some of the cast) performing their hearts out.
 The detail that went into this mini production is incredible and really goes to show how special this remake really was.

 - The Women Behind “Beauty and the Beast” – In 2017, film is not just a man’s game.
-This film in particular had quite a few women prominently as heads of departments and making key decisions including set design, costuming, and more.
-Here Emma Watson introduces some of these women and they talk about the key aspects of the film that they worked on to contribute to the overall film.
+This film in particular had quite a few women prominently working as heads of departments and making key decisions including set design, costuming, and more.
+Here Emma Watson introduces some of these women and they talk about the key aspects that they worked on to contribute to the overall film.

 - Making a Moment with Celine Dion – Celine Dion is iconic for her original rendition of the pop version of “Beauty and the Beast”.
-She’s back with a new end credits song-“How Does a Moment Last Forever”–and discusses her thoughts on the song, as well as being a part of the legacy of Beauty and the Beast.
+She’s back with a new end credits song – “How Does a Moment Last Forever” – and discusses her thoughts on the song, as well as being a part of the legacy of Beauty and the Beast.

-- From Song to Screen: Making the Musical Sequences – Songs are such an important part of this film, so these featurettes break down each song and give us a glimpse behind the curtain to see what went into creating each of those sequences.
-I loved these portions because each song had it’s own challenges, from “Be Our Guest” basically being just Emma by herself for a week (“The most boring time I’ve ever had on set,” she says) to the memorable “Gaston” bar scene with Josh Gad and Luke Evans.
+- From Song to Screen: Making the Musical Sequences – Songs are such an important part of this film, so these featurettes break down each song and give us a glimpse behind the curtain to see what went into creating each of these sequences.
+I loved these portions because each song had its own challenges, from “Be Our Guest” basically being just Emma by herself for a week (“The most boring time I’ve ever had on set,” she says) to the memorable “Gaston” bar scene with Josh Gad and Luke Evans.

 - Deleted Scenes – Every Blu-ray release should have deleted scenes and this one is no exception.
 There are quite a few on this disc, although disappointedly some are only 15-30 seconds long.
 The majority of these are deleted sequences during the mob sequence in the castle.
 This is led off with an incredibly short general introduction by director Bill Condon, who basically says, “Here are some deleted scenes that were cut for either time or tone.”
 That’s it.
 No follow up discussion about each of the individual scenes, which is underwhelming.